-Having finished the final exams for my undergraduate degree in Japan Studies, we decided to spend some time off by visiting a friend doing an internship in Seville, Spain.
-We used our time there to get a glimpse of beautiful Andalusia and were not disappointed by the stunning beauty of it’s architecture and nature, it’s fascinating history and last but not least, it’s wonderful culinary traditions.
+Having finished the final exams for my undergraduate degree in Japan Studies, we decided to spend some time off by visiting a close friend doing an internship in Seville, Spain.
+We used our time there to get a glimpse of beautiful Andalusia and were not disappointed by the stunning beauty of its architecture and nature, its fascinating history and, importantly, its wonderful culinary traditions.

-Andalusia, an autonomous region at the most southward point of Spain, has had due it’s location - a gateway between Europe and Africa - strong ties with many cultures such as the Phoenicians, Greeks, Romans, Byzantines, Jews and the Muslim Moors.
-These cultural influences have left a strong mark on Andalusia, both in national identity as cultural marks including architecture, music, dance, and cuisine.
+Andalusia, an autonomous region at the most southward point of Spain, has had due to it’s geographical location - a gateway between Europe and Africa - strong ties with various cultures such as the Phoenicians, Greeks, Romans, Byzantines, Jews and the Muslim Moors.
+These cultural influences have, of course, left a strong mark on the development of Andalusia, both in its national identity and through cultural markers such as architecture, music, dance, and cuisine.

 Our friend let us stay in her apartment in Nervion, the shopping district of Seville, approximately 20 minutes by foot from the historical center.
 Taking her apartment as starting point, we arranged most of our activities around Seville and nearby regions.
 It was quite a pleasant surprise to be located only a short walk from one of the more appraised tapa2 restaurants in Sevilla.

 We spent most of our time in Seville, but used a local carpooling service for two day-trips, to Granada and Ronda.